 As per usual, we tested the overall performance of Storm Proxies proxies by putting them on an increasingly growing load.
 The graph below shows what happens when we do that:

 It’s easy to notice that when we increase the number of concurrent connections, timeouts begin to rise.
 The number of blocked IPs is stable and as for connection errors, they only grew slightly.

 Below you can see a detailed breakdown of the performance test results.
-As with other proxy providers, we used a 300 concurrent connections’ benchmark.
+As with other residential proxy providers, we used a 300 concurrent connections’ benchmark.